jmunozji/ASGBD/_posts/2023-03-29-Windows_Server_in_Azure.markdown

 Once the VM is created we will see all the information about it.
 It is interesting to check the private and public IP addresses, as we will need them to connect to the VM.

+> ATENTION!
+>
+> The public IP address will could change.
+Make note of the new IP each time you try to connect to the VM.

 We can now connect to our Windows Server using RDP protocol.
 It allows us to make a graphical connection to the machine.
 Make click on "Connect" and then select RDP.

 ![WindowsServerInstallation](../../../assets/Windows_Server_in_Azure/16.png)